Roland09/TerrainTools3Mixer/README.md

 	https://github.com/Roland09/TerrainTools3Mixer.git?path=/Assets/TerrainTools/Mixer

-Additionally you can download this free unity package with a Demo Terrain and Textures (see credits) to get you started:
+Additionally you can download this free unity package with a Demo Terrain and Textures (see credits) which includes a demo scene to get you started:

 	https://bit.ly/DemoTerrain